 Head of Department: Mrs Nicola Riddle.

-Wellbeing (PSHE) is a compulsory element in Secondary Schools that aims to equip young people with the knowledge, understanding, attitudes and practical skills required to lead confident, healthy and independent lives.
+Wellbeing (PSHE) is a compulsory element in all secondary schools which aims to equip young people with the knowledge, understanding, attitudes and practical skills required to lead confident, healthy and independent lives.

 The planned curriculum of Wellbeing at Downe House aims to help our girls to understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.

 Fundamental to Wellbeing is the need to discuss sensitive, controversial and challenging social and moral issues, and to make sense of them in the context of the girls’ own life experiences now and in the future.
 We aim to provide an environment that creates a climate of trust, cooperation and support where the girls can share their feelings, explore their values and attitudes, express their opinions safely and consider those of others without attracting negative feedback.

-– Health and wellbeing; settling into boarding, friends and friendships, body image, self-esteem, online safety, nutrition, mental health issues, risk management and coping with changed (including grief and loss).
+– Health and Wellbeing: Settling into boarding, friends and friendships, body image, self-esteem, online safety, nutrition, mental health issues, risk management and coping with changes (including grief and loss).

 Wellbeing is a non-graded subject and often involves interactive resource material, group tasks as well as debate and discussion.
 The girls respond positively to the relaxed, discursive nature of the lessons and generally participate with enthusiasm and thoughtful comment.